 Check interval: 15552000 (6 months)

 “Maximum mount count” is the number of mounts after which the filesystem will be checked by fsck.
-“Check interval” is the maximal time between two filesystem checks.
+“Check interval” is the maximum time between two filesystem checks.
 The command also lets you see the actual mount count since the last check and when it took place.